Get Inspired: How to get into Triathlon

 Age-group triathlon is a great way to represent Great Britain on the international stage, even if you're not an elite athlete.
 Just ask BBC Breakfast presenter Louise Minchin.

-If you're over 16, you can qualify for the GB age group team and compete in European and World Championship events in triathlon, duathlon, aquathlon, winter and cross triathlon in pre-defined age-groups.
-To find out more, go to the British Triathlon age group FAQ page, or contact your regional governing body.
+With age-group categories from 16-19 years old to 80+, you can qualify for the GB age group team and compete in European and World Championship events in triathlon, duathlon, aquathlon, winter and cross triathlon in a pre-defined age-group.

 Coaching and volunteering